New Supersymmetric Localizations from Topological Gravity: Conclusions

 Another direction is to understand better the $\Omega$-deformation.
 We related this background to turning on the background of vector superghost in TG.
 It would be interesting to extend this to the most general $\Omega$-deformations and to utilize the two-dimensional analysis in this paper to the worldsheet formulation of the $\Omega$-deformations.

 As yet another direction, we note that the coupling of the matter TQFT to TG is also the starting point for constructing topological strings.
 It seems reasonable to ask if the backgrounds with non-vanishing ghost number which were at the core of our analysis are relevant in the topological string set up in which the topological backgrounds become dynamical.
-One might speculate that the $\Omega$-deformation be relevant to the world-sheet understanding of the refined topological string.
+One might speculate that the $\Omega$-deformation be relevant to the world-sheet understanding of the refined topological string, in particular, in the context of computation of elliptic genera of M-strings in six dimensions \cite{Haghighat:2013gba}, \cite{Haghighat:2013tka}, \cite{Hohenegger:2013ala}, and monopole strings in five dimensions \cite{Haghighat:2015coa}, \cite{Hohenegger:2015cba}.

 We hope we made clear that the methods introduced in this paper are quite general and they are not restricted either to two dimensions or to $\mathcal{N}= (2,2)$ SG: we believe they might be a valuable tool to explore localizing backgrounds also in other dimensions and with different supersymmetry content.
 For example, it should be relatively simple to study localizing backgrounds which arise in two-dimensional $\mathcal{N}= (4,4)$ SG~\footnote{Some preliminary results for this case have been recently obtained in \cite{Lawrence:2015qra}.}.